 | 4 | internalError | Unexpected internal error |

 Execute window manager commands.
-These invoke the same code path as hotkey-bound commands.
+While Overview is closed, these use the same semantic command path as hotkey-bound commands, without PhysicalHotkeyTrigger metadata.

 omniwmctl command <command-path> [arguments...]